 Telecaster Wiring Guide

-Here we delve into one of the world's most iconic and popular guitars.
 This guide will show you how to wire a Telecaster.
 The Telecaster was the first commercially produced guitar in the world.
 Way back in 1950, Leo Fender's first creation, the Esquire evolved into the Broadcaster in 1952 before finally settling on the Telecaster name.
 This guide is based on our Telecaster wiring kit and the components therein.
 There is a wiring diagram at the end of the article and we recommend you study it carefully before starting.
-Naturally, you'll want a copy of the diagram with you.

 To wire a Telecaster, you will need;

 - 2 x CTS 250k solid shaft audio pots